 Google Assistant is a voice-controlled personal assistant.
-With it, you can tell your Nest products to do things and ask questions about their status.
+With it, you can give voice commands to adjust your thermostat or show your camera on your smart display, and ask questions about the status of your products.
 If you have an Assistant-enabled speaker (like Nest Audio) or smart display (like Nest Hub and Nest Hub Max), it can also play certain notifications from your Nest products.

-The Google Assistant works with the following Nest products:
+Google Assistant works with the following Nest products besides speakers and displays:

 - Nest thermostats

 - Nest × Yale Lock

 1. Get Google Assistant and the Google Home app

 - Download the Google Home app on a phone or tablet.

 - (Optional) If you have an iPhone or iPad, download the Google Assistant app .
 You’ll have access to Google Assistant through the Home app, but the Assistant app allows you to access more features.
 Note: If you have an Android phone or tablet, Google Assistant is already built in.